Rerton123/Terrain-generation-inside-website-perlin-noise-nasm-x64-FastCgi/README.md

 https://www.apachefriends.org/download.html
 (so http conf file would be easy to set up)

-when there is a folder, named "HTTPD FILE" and inside is setting of httpd.conf file, to replace existing one. found in "/opt/lampp/etc/"
+when there is a folder, named "HTTPD FILES" and inside is setting of httpd.conf file, to replace existing one. found in "/opt/lampp/etc/"